LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 Reference Source: Linkedin Marketing Blog

-LinkedIn Engagement and Content Benchmarks
+LinkedIn Engagement Statistics & Content Benchmarks

 Posts with images on LinkedIn receive 2x higher engagement than text-only posts.